yavah/yavah.github.io/_posts/2018-10-11-Automating-consumption-of-SDMX-using-Python.md

     wd = os.getcwd()
     data.to_excel('%s.xlsx' % country)
 ```
 Once the function is created, it can be used to convert a single SDMX file from a specific country or to loop over a list of URLs and convert several SDMX files to Excel at once.
-In this example I created a file containing SDMX urls for the Consumer Price Index of Dominican Republic, Jamaica and Panama.
+In this example, I created a file containing SDMX urls for the Consumer Price Index of Dominican Republic, Jamaica and Panama.

 ```python
 file=[]